USA Gymnastics: Sex abuse scandal

+On May 14, 2021, the United States Center for SafeSport suspended French coach Jean-Luc Cairon from all contact with athletes and USA Gymnastics member clubs & members while it conducts an investigation of allegations against him, and he was entered into the SafeSport Centralized Disciplinary Database for allegations of misconduct.
+Cairon was then arrested, released on bail, showed intent to flee the court's jurisdiction by leaving the United States, and was sentenced to 25 years in prison upon a guilty plea.
+Cairon died in prison while serving out his sentence, on February 26, 2022, at the age of 60.

+New leadership

+Since 2019, USA Gymnastics has been led by president and CEO Li Li Leung, a former vice president of the National Basketball Association (NBA).
+Leung competed at club and NCAA levels, then served as a volunteer assistant gymnastics coach while studying for her master's degree.
+In a USAG statement on February 19, 2019, Leung said she was "upset and angry to learn about the abuse and the institutions that let the athletes down," would "make it a priority to see that their claims are resolved", and looks forward "to collaborating with the entire gymnastics community to create further change..."

 Women's Artistic programs

 Elite Program

 The Elite Program consists of regional and national training programs and competitions designed for athletes aspiring to represent the United States in international competition.
 Athletes participate at Developmental, Open, Pre-Elite, and National Team training camps.
 Only athletes at the National Team level are called "elite gymnasts".
 There are two Elite groups: Junior Elite (ages 11–15) and Senior Elite (ages 16+).

-In 2016 Valeri Liukin, a former Soviet Olympic medalist and owner of World Olympic Gymnastics Academy, replaced Marta Karolyi as USA Gymnastics women's national team coordinator.
-Liukin resigned from the position in the aftermath of the USA Gymnastics sex abuse scandal.

 Annual elite-level competitions include the American Cup, U.S. Classic, and U.S. Championships, as well as multiple National Qualifying Meets throughout the year.
 Junior and Senior National Teams are selected based on performance at the U.S. Championships.
 These athletes then compete at the World Championships.
 In Olympic years, elite gymnasts compete at the Summer Olympics.

-In order to get to the elite level, a gymnast must pass both the elite compulsory and optional qualifiers.
+To get to the elite level, a gymnast must pass both the elite compulsory and optional qualifiers.
 In elite compulsory qualifiers, gymnasts compete a basic routine designed by organizers to demonstrate that the gymnast has all the basic skills, including twists, handsprings, jumps, leaps, kips to cast handstand, giants, turns, and more.
 In elite optionals, the gymnast is evaluated for advanced skills and moves, such as pak saltos, releases, complex dismounts, multiple tucks/twists, double layouts, twisting vaults, and more.
 In optionals, gymnasts create their own routines.